The Ghostly Traveller’s Tale

 Another tale I have partly written is a witchcraft novella.
 This is untitled at present but again it is a story with a number of good moments.
 I have enjoyed writing it and look forward to returning to it in the future.

-As with The Lady in Red I look forward to sharing excerpts from all of these works and to explore the characters which make up the different storylines.
+As with The Lady in Red I will be sharing excerpts from all of these works as well as exploring the characters which make up the different storylines.
 I can promise you a fun ride.
 So strap in tightly and be prepared for a rollercoaster of a journey through the crazy mind of a horror writer who truly likes nothing more than to give pleasure.